Daniel0701/linkedin-parser/README.md

     - The **About** Section
     - The **Experience** Section
     - The **Education** Section
-The information will be extracted to a **.txt** file that has the sections labelled.
+The information will be extracted to a **.txt** file that has the sections labeled.

 # Requirements
 Make sure you have Python installed.